aloiscochard/aloiscochard.github.io/index.md

 ## 2011 - Present
 **Immunizer SA**

-_Design and implementation of a mutualized electronic commerce plateform_
+_Design and implementation of a mutualized electronic commerce platform_

 * Implementation of miscealenous features inside backend